mozolin/matter-thread/install/nRF52840_OTBR/02_firmware.md

 ![](images/nrfutil-flash_01.png)

-We can check the firmware's functionality using the Terminal serial port:
+We can check the firmware's functionality using the Terminal Serial Port:

 ![](images/nrfutil-flash_02.png)